atulvarshneya/quantum-computing/blogs/Early Algorithms - 01 Deutsch-Jozsa Algorithm.md

 demonstrating a problem that a quantum computer could solve in **one** step, while a classical computer required **two**.

-It is good to start with this algorithm here as it demonstrated speedup by leveraging superposition and interference, thus paving the way for future algorithms.
+It is good to start with this algorithm as it demonstrated speedup by leveraging superposition and interference, thus paving the way for future algorithms.